 depending on their concentration.
 Measuring the conductance gives a good

-indication of the ion concentration as the higher the reading the more impure
+indication of the ion concentration as the higher the reading the more impure the water.
+Resistivity is the reciprocal of conductivity.

 Conductivity - micro

-siemens Resistivity - mega ohms Approx. total dissolved solids -
+Siemens Resistivity - mega ohms Approx. total dissolved solids -

-Conductivity testingĀ Procedure of water
+Conductivity testing Procedure of water

 Use a conductivity meter